 How Do I Care for My Dental Implants?

 In many cases, dental implant home care maintenance requires little more than brushing and flossing as you would normally.
 Patients must regularly clean around all implants.
 They also should be professionally cleaned every three to four months.
 Attachments will need regular maintenance such as cleaning, screw replacement, screw tightening, and part replacement.
 It is important to note that, in addition to your initial treatment selections, there is a fee for maintenance procedures when you have these performed.
 A member of our team will be happy to answer any questions you may have so you will know what to expect.

 With the proper at-home oral healthcare regimen and regular dental office visits, the results of dental implants can last decades.
 In fact, many patients have experienced lifetime results with this advanced treatment option.

 Are Dental Implants Safe?

 With advanced technology combined with the skills and experience of qualified dental professionals, the risks associated with dental implants can be minimized.
-Dental implant procedures have proven to be reliable missing teeth replacement options for many years; however, it is important to understand that this treatment involves oral surgery, and all surgical treatments have some degree of associated risk.
+Dental implant procedures have proven to be reliable missing teeth replacement options for many years; however, it is important to understand that this treatment involves a surgical component, and surgical treatments have some degree of associated risk.
 Fortunately, our use of state-of-the-art imaging technology, 3-D Guided Implant Placement, and precise planning techniques coupled with the experience of our dental team can help reduce the chance of implant failure and other potential complications.
 In addition, patient adherence to post-operative guidelines and instructions can also minimize certain risks associated with dental implant procedures and significantly increase the likelihood of successful treatment and long-lasting results.

 Do Dental Implants Hurt?